mmb-carb/ESTA/docs/USER_DOCS.md

 # ESTA USER Documentation

 The purpose of this document is give a clear understanding of what ESTA is, and what it does.
-This is not meant as a guide to how to run ESTA, you will find that [here](USERS_GUIDE.md).
+This is not meant as a guide to how to run ESTA, you will find that in the [User Guide](USERS_GUIDE.md).

 ## Introduction